dontesii/devops_SB/Task.4/Task.4.md

 9. Find how many index.htm hits were at 30.06.2017 17:00-18:00

-10. Show the number of times each IP shows up in the log – using sort and uniq utilities
+10. Show the number of times each IP shows up in the log – using sort and uniq utilities..

 netstat -a -l -t -n | sort -n